 Your IHD is paired to your own meters by the installer.
 It won't pick up information from your neighbours and can't be used in another house.
 If you need a repalcement IHD this will have to be paired with your meters.

 If your tenant pays their energy bills directly to a supplier they will be contacted for the installation of a Smart Meter and you do not need to do anything.
 However if they pay you for energy and you pay the Supplier then you should arrange the installation of a Smart Meter or wait until you are contacted by a supplier.

 What is meant by a supplier led roll-out?

-Across the world different models have been used for rolling out Smart Meters to peoples homes.
-Most countries have chosen the Distribution Network Operator (DNO) to do this as they traditionally own the cable to your premise, the main fuse (cutout) and the meter.
+Across the world different models have been used for rolling out Smart Meters to peoples' homes.
+Most countries have chosen the Distribution Network Operator (DNO) to do this as they traditionally own the cable to your premises, the main fuse (cutout) and the meter.
 They were also able to work their way down whole roads at a time.
 In the UK the suppliers have been chosen to roll-out Smart Meters in order to leverage their relationship with customers to help achieve the benefits forecast.